 Beaches and promenade

 The choice of beaches in Estepona is one of the biggest draws to the coastal town.
 The beaches stretch along 21 km of coastline and vary in size, with some being more built up than others.
-The most popular beaches include Playa de la Rada, Playa Cristo, Playa de la Cala, and Playa del Padron.
+The most popular beaches in Estepona include Playa de la Rada, Playa Cristo, Playa de la Cala, and Playa del Padron.
 I would suggest doing your own research beforehand to find the ones you like the most.

 When we visited Estepona they were completely revamping the promenade all the way from the old town to the marina.
-The promenade is beautiful to walk along with plenty of space for large crowds and provides easy access to the main beaches.
+The promenade is beautiful to walk along with plenty of space for large crowds and it provides easy access to the main beaches.

-Places To Eat in Estepona
+Places to eat in Estepona

-Now that you know about the best things to do in Estepona, what about food?
+Now that you know about the best things to do in Estepona, what about the food?
 There are a lot of places to eat in Estepona, especially in the old town and along the promenade.
 Some of these eateries are very tourist oriented though, so it can be difficult to find the best spots.
 These are the places I would highly recommend eating at in Estepona that are locally run.

 Las Gitanillas